-Since every corner of Bangalore has a village named Gollahalli, are you wondering which Gollahalli I am talking about?
+So, at around 2.00.p.m.on a lazy weekend, we boarded the train going towards Tumkur.
+After a good 20minutes or so, we arrived at our destination, a small station called “Gollahalli”.
+Since every corner of Bangalore has a village named Gollahalli, it is normal if you are wondering which Gollahalli I am talking about.
 This one is called “Railway Gollahalli”.
-Dunno why though.. maybe because it is the only Gollahalli connected by trains or so..
+I don’t know why the name, maybe because it is the only Gollahalli connected by trains or so…

-Be not a Columbus or an Amerigo, but one must definitely explore a new place, try out a new dish, make a new friend.
+Conclusion: Be not a Columbus or an Amerigo, but one must definitely explore a new place, try out a new dish, make a new friend.
 It feels AWESOME 🙂